 The city of Elizabeth in South Australia has, for many years, had a reputation as a welfare town and a tough place in which to grow up.
 With the imminent closure of General Motors Holden (GMH) in an environment of already high unemployment there are, understandably, grave concerns for the city’s future.

 Having grown up in Elizabeth, I share these concerns.

 The State Government established Elizabeth during the period of the ‘populate or perish’ policies of the Australian Government in the 1950s.
 The GMH plant, along with other manufacturers, was the centrepiece and raison d’etre for Elizabeth’s existence, providing employment and a new life in a new country for thousands of post-war migrants.

-There is little positive in the fact that GMH intends to close down operations in Elizabeth by 2017, but it does put Elizabeth in the news and is making people aware of the deep problems facing the city and, by extension, South Australia.
+There is little positive in the fact that GMH closed down operations in Elizabeth in 2017, but it does put Elizabeth in the news and is making people aware of the deep problems facing the city and, by extension, South Australia.